DelphiWorlds/Kastri/Demos/BarcodeReader/ReadMe.md

 ## iOS

-On iOS, the demo is dependent on prebuilt libraries in the [`ThirdParty\iOS`](https://github.com/DelphiWorlds/Kastri/tree/master/ThirdParty/iOS) folder

-The MLKitBarcodeScanning framework is over 100MB, so it has been zipped (`MLKitBarcodeScanning.framework.zip`). **It will need to be unzipped in place, in order for the app to compile**

 If you are combining the Barcode Reader feature with other features dependent on Firebase (such as the FCM demo), add a conditional define of `FIREBASE` in the Delphi Compiler section of the Project Options:

 <img src="./Screenshots/FirebaseConditionalDefine.png" alt="logo" height="150">

+The demo is dependent on prebuilt libraries in the [`ThirdParty\iOS`](https://github.com/DelphiWorlds/Kastri/tree/master/ThirdParty/iOS) folder

+The MLKitBarcodeScanning framework is over 100MB, so it has been zipped (`MLKitBarcodeScanning.framework.zip`). **It will need to be unzipped in place, in order for the app to compile**

 If you are creating a new project (i.e. other than the demo) you will need to add the path to the